Green To Go

 Need products that meet Green To Go rules?
 Green To Go supplier list.

 The City of Minneapolis does not endorse any company.
-This list is provided as a resource for businesses that need to purchase products that meet the city’s environmentally acceptable packaging ordinance requirements.
+This list is provided as a resource for businesses needing to purchase products that meet Green To Go rules.
 The companies listed sell directly to businesses.

 Hennepin County assistance

 Hennepin County offers free assistance and Business recycling grants.

 Business grants up to $50,000 are available to assist with:

 - Start or improve recycling, organics and waste prevention programs

 - New recycling or organics hauling service fees